Contributing to PINA#

 Check the issue tracker or the discussions to see if someone has already suggested it.

-If not, open a new issue describing: - The enhancement you’d like - Why it would be useful - Any ideas on how to implement it (optional but helpful)
+If not, open a new issue describing: - The enhancement you would like - Why it would be useful - Any ideas on how to implement it (optional but helpful)

-If you are not sure about (something of) the enhancement, we suggest opening a discussion to collaborate on it with the PINA community.
+If you are not sure about the enhancement, open a discussion to collaborate with the PINA community.

 Pull Request Process#